-New Orleans is one of the truly mythic cities of the American South, full of Native American, Creole, and down home Southern spiritualism subsumed with the spirit of local jazz.
-It is a place full of soul, heart, music, celebration, struggles and triumphs, at once cheerful and gothic, haunted by the past but evolving solidly towards the future.
+New Orleans is one of the truly mythic cities of the American South, full of Native American, Creole, and down-home Southern spiritualism subsumed with the spirit of local jazz.
+It is a place full of soul, heart, music, celebration, struggles, and triumphs, at once cheerful and gothic, haunted by the past but evolving solidly towards the future.
 The best restaurants in New Orleans, as a result, are both a counterpoint to and mirror of this unique, inimitable local culture.

-Today, as one of New Orleans most recognizable symbols, as the mascot of the New Orleans Saints NFL team and the unofficial “mascot” of post-Katrina life in New Orleans.
+Today, as one of New Orleans’s most recognizable symbols, as the mascot of the New Orleans Saints NFL team and the unofficial “mascot” of post-Katrina life in New Orleans.
 (It’s a lily that represents the Holy Trinity, thought to protect the city.)

 Late-Night Beignets at Café du Monde